Bitcoin sideways, price increases at Solana and Polkadot

 Dogecoin

-Do we have a new stable coin?
-Since yesterday, the Dogecoin rate only changed by -0.46 percent.
-The Dogecoin rate this morning is $ 0.30.
+Hardly anything happened with the Dogecoin rate: The rate remained almost constant and only changed by -1.51 percent.
+The rate is currently 0.31 US dollars.

 To the current Dogecoin course